isabella232/OEPs/6/README.md

 - Consumer invokes the job on the service provider
 - Consumer checks if job completed successfully.

+# Provenance

+For the perspective of provenance, a service is an entity, which interacts with other entities (such as Ocean assets) and is involved in activities.

+Specifically, a service

+* uses certain entities (e.g. takes Ocean assets as inputs)
+* generates entities (e.g. on output)
+* has a start and end time
+* might be informed by external communication (such as events)

 # API definition

+- the API description provided here is a guide, and could be tailored to the idioms of the implementing language.
+- For example, object oriented implementation might allow a `job.get_result()` ,where an API with no job objects might specify `service_api.get_result(job_id)`.

 ## Invoking a service